These days a solid cyber security strategy is not just a “nice to have”. It’s more of a necessity.

-An effective cyber security strategy provides a blueprint on what to prioritise in order to achieve the desired goal of having a safe and secure cyber environment.
-As such, a good strategy is based on principles of cyber security and focuses on how resources should be allocated to align with the business’s cyber security goals.
+An effective cyber security strategy provides a blueprint on what to prioritise in order have a safe and secure cyber environment.
+As such, a good strategy is based on principles of cyber security and focuses on how you should allocate resources to align with the business’s cyber security goals.

 This applies to any endeavour, not just cyber security.
 For instance, if you want to grow your business, do you start cherry-picking random sales-related elements and hope for the best?
 No, you make a dedicated business strategy with planned elements.

 How Will It Affect My Business?

 As a business-owner, it’s critical that you never underestimate the effect that a cyber incident could cause.
 A cyber incident could be any one of the following:

 – Accidental data breach (e.g. sensitive information emailed to the wrong address)